matthewlong29/PareAndFlourish_Site/_posts/2017-10-21-how-to-decide-on-your-freelance-rate-five-questions-to-ask-yourself.md

 image:
   teaser: how-to-decide-on-your-freelance-rate.jpg
   feature: how-to-decide-on-your-freelance-rate.jpg
-  alt: "How to Decide on Your Freelance Rate: Five Questions to Ask Yourself"

 tags: how to decide on your freelance rate, what to charge for freelance, how much to charge per hour for freelance work

-comments: true
 ---

 As Pare and Flourish has grown, we’ve been faced with this question several times.
 As a freelance writer, Skylar is wrestling with this question on a regular basis.
 To help you, and ourselves, we compiled five very important questions to ask before you decide on a rate.
 A freelancer’s rate may seem arbitrary based on what they want to make; it’s anything but.